colugomusic/dope/README.md

 Forwards `--fresh` to CMake dependencies.

 ### --config
-Can be specified multiple times to specify configs to install.
+Can be given multiple times to specify configs to install.
 Defaults to `--config Debug --config Release`

 ### --reacquire
-Can be specified multiple times to reacquire dependencies (zip files will be redownloaded, git repositories will be re-pulled, etc.)
+Can be given multiple times to reacquire dependencies (zip files will be redownloaded, git repositories will be re-pulled, etc.)

 `--reacquire` implies also `--reinstall`.

 For `remote-path` dependencies, equivalent to `--reinstall`

 ### --reinstall
-Can be specified multiple times to reinstall dependencies.
+Can be given multiple times to reinstall dependencies.
 This basically skips the initial `find_package()` check when processing the dependency and acts as if the check failed.

 ## Referring to sub-dependencies
 Dope is only immediately aware of the dependencies specified in the `deps.yml` that it is currently processing.
 So if a dependency `foo` is also using dope, and specifies a sub-dependency `bar` then dope will not be aware of that until it gets around to processing `foo`.